kingakisielinska/kingakisielinska.github.io/docstwo/GitHub Pages/newfile.md

 # Creating new file

-There are two options for creating new file.
-You can do this either in Visual Studio Code or GitHub Pages.

-## Option one:
+## How to create a new file in GitHub Pages?

 1. Go to [this website](https://github.com//) and log in.